Why pitched roof extensions are favoured among architects above other styles

 Is a pitched roof extension more expensive?

-"It would depend on the method of structure and the roof finish.
-A conventional trussed roof structure with a tiled finish might be a similar cost to a flat roof, but like anything, as soon as you go more specialist or alternative, it will cost more money," says architect Scott Donald.
+Architect Scott Donald points out that a conventional trussed roof structure with a tiled finish might be a similar cost to a flat roof.
+"But like anything, as soon as you go specialist or alternative, it will cost more money.
+We do a lot of pitched zinc roofs, which look great, but do come at a higher cost," says Scott.

-Can you Add a Pitched Roof to an Existing Extension?
+Can you add a pitched roof to an existing extension?

 Get the Homebuilding & Renovating Newsletter